 You’ll come across Biedermeier exhibits in many museums in Vienna, but these locations offer more insight than average:

 - The Vienna Furniture Museum has many Biedermeier items, but also full reconstructions of entire rooms with original furniture from that period.
 You can even sit on Biedermeier chairs and sofas.

 - The Schottenstift museum also has a room preserved in all its original Biedermeier glory (with furniture).

 - The MAK museum includes a permanent exhibition that covers the period, featuring furniture, tableware, glassware, and similar.

 - Biedermeier houses dot the city (my street in an outer district has a couple and is not unusual).
-However, a couple of central areas feature Biedermeier architecture particularly strongly.
+However, one or two central areas feature Biedermeier architecture particularly strongly.
 For example:

 - The houses around the Ruprechtskirche church date back to the 1830s